serbannacu/gxna/README.md

 - **Ball search**.
 Subgraphs are spheres of fixed radius *R* centered at some root node (*R* = 0 is the same as single gene analysis).
 - **Adapted search**.
 Given a root node, the subgraph is constructed by greedy search.
 At each step the adjacent node with the highest score is added, until a fixed size is reached or the subgraph score cannot be increased further.
-The adapted search tends to perform better in practive.
+The adapted search tends to perform better in practice.
 Any gene can be a root, subject to some filtering rules and heuristics to reduce subgraph overlap.

 ## Statistical Significance